Read-The-Question/rtq-review/src/pages/md/papers/christs-hospital-school--11-plus--maths--2014--sample-paper-1.md

 <div class='question question'>

 The diagram below shows a set of coordinate grids.
-Notice that the x-coordinates are negative at the left and positive at the right.
+Notice that the $x$-coordinates are negative at the left and positive at the right.
-The y-coordinates are negative at the bottom and poitive at the top.
+The $y$-coordinates are negative at the bottom and poitive at the top.

 ![christs-hospital-school--11-plus--maths--2014--sample-paper-1/section-1-question-7-00.png](/assets/christs-hospital-school--11-plus--maths--2014--sample-paper-1/section-1-question-7-00.png "christs-hospital-school--11-plus--maths--2014--sample-paper-1/section-1-question-7-00.png")